fzzio/cretesuite-backend/README.md

-# CreteSuite take home assessment
+Home assessment

-This is a take home assessment for the interview process at CreteSuite.
+This is a take home assessment for the interviews.

 ![](https://relevantmagazine.com/wp-content/uploads/2017/06/Screen-Shot-2015-01-16-at-8.57.34-AM.png)